 Nevertheless, both web frameworks feature similar growth and retention rates, yet have a nearly identical market share within the target industry.
-Currently, Django has a market share of 28.61%, while Ruby on Rails has 27.46%.
+Currently, Django has a market share of 28.61%, while the market share of Ruby on Rails has 27.46%.

 What are the Similarities Between Django and Ruby on Rails?

 Django and Rails are similarly used for the backend development of various web app solutions.
 Both of them are robust server-side frameworks, have the top performance benchmarks, and share a wide range of great functions.